-The mission of Drake Campus Security is to provide a safe and secure environment for students, faculty, staff and campus visitors.
-Drake Security strives to achieve this mission through a community friendly approach that enhances safety through the visibility of security personnel, preventive patrols, 24-hour accessibility, positive conflict resolution, and crime prevention and awareness programs.
-Drake Security collaborates with local law enforcement and community organizations in fulfilling its mission.
+The mission of Drake Public Safety is to provide a safe and secure environment for students, faculty, staff and campus visitors.
+DPS strives to achieve this mission through a community friendly approach that enhances safety through the visibility of security personnel, preventive patrols, 24-hour accessibility, positive conflict resolution, and crime prevention and awareness programs.
+DPS collaborates with local law enforcement and community organizations in fulfilling its mission.

-In addition to their role in keeping the campus community safe, Drake Security officers also are trained to assist in medical emergencies and have access to portable defibrillators for use in emergency situations.
+In addition to their role in keeping the campus community safe, DPS officers also are trained to assist in medical emergencies and have access to portable defibrillators for use in emergency situations.